fluviofx/fluviofx/README.md

 ## This is not my project

-This is not my project but I have updated it may have been abandoned.
-It now works fine with Unity 2019.3.38f1.
+This is not my project but I have updated it asmay have been abandoned.
+Before my latest updates it only worked with Unity 2019.2 and below.
+It now works fine with Unity 2020.3.38f1.
 If the original authors have updated it since, please ignore this repo!

 ## 🚧 Active development 🚧